 Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect that our board of directors will consist of six members.
 Our board of directors is divided into three classes, with only one class of directors being elected in each year, and with each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
-The term of office of the first class of directors, consisting of and and and and and and annual meeting of stockholders.
-The term of office of the third class of directors, consisting of and and annual meeting of stockholders.
-The term of office of the third class of directors, consisting of and annual meeting of stockholders.
+The term of office of the first class of directors, consisting of John Svoboda, will expire at our first annual meeting of stockholders.
+The term of office of the second class of directors, consisting of Brian Gamache and Robert Zimmerman, will expire at our second annual meeting of stockholders.
+The term of office of the third class of directors, consisting of Michael Balkin and Greg Wasson, will expire at our third annual meeting of stockholders.

 Prior to consummation of our initial business combination, holders of our Class B common stock will have the right to elect all of our directors and remove members of our board of directors for any reason.
 Holders of our public shares will not have the right to vote on the election of directors during such time.
 These provisions of our amended and restated certificate of incorporation may only be amended if approved by holders of a majority of at least 90% of the outstanding shares of our common stock voting at a stockholder meeting.
 Approval of our initial business combination will require the affirmative vote of a majority of our board directors, which must include a majority of our independent directors.
-Subject to any other special rights applicable to the stockholders, prior to our initial business combination, any vacancies on our board of directors may be filled by the affirmative vote of a majority of the directors present and voting at the meeting of our board of directors that includes any directors representing our sponsor then on our board of directors, or by holders of a majority of the outstanding shares of our Class B common stock.
+Subject to any other special rights applicable to the stockholders, prior to our initial business combination, any vacancies on our board of directors may be filled by the affirmative vote of a majority of the directors present and voting at the meeting of our sponsor then on our board of directors, or by holders of a majority of the outstanding shares of our Class B common stock.